Presenter: Patrick Rydell, Ed.D., CCC-SLP

 "Valuable information specifically on helping children become more people-oriented."
 V.A.
 (Mar.
 2022)

-"I appreciated the clear strategies for implementing the approach the presenter was promoting.
+"I appreciated the clear strategies for implementing this approach.
+To have a concrete guide for how to go about this was helpful.
 And the emphasis on the importance of establishing joint attention, which is so critical for working with this population.
-To have a concrete guide for how to go about this was helpful.
 I also appreciated that the presenter provided some ideas of goals that could be relevant to this process."
 M.H.
 (Mar.
 2022)

 "I was interested in hearing about the importance of low energy levels.
 The slides were helpful in following along."
 J.R.
 (Mar.
 2022)